European Christmas market destinations

 Just in case you haven’t seen the endless supermarkets and store campaigns, Christmas is well on its way.
 At a time when shopping for presents can feel like an arduous chore, there is a way you can inject some travel into the experience.

-Nothing says Christmas better than a visit to a Christmas market, and in Europe we’re spoiled for choice.
+And, when it comes to celebrating Christmas in Europe we’re spoiled for choice.
 From traditional gift ideas to sampling the festive treats on hand, it’s guaranteed to bring the fun into the holidays.

 With a selection of fine pickings around the European continent to choose from, below is a list of my top 5 destinations on where to not only pick up gifts, but the Christmas spirit too.
 Wrap up, wear comfortable shoes and prepare to transport yourself to a European winter wonderland.